powsybl/powsybl-dynawo/docs/security_analysis/configuration.md

 ### Optional parameters

 **contingenciesStartTime**
 `contingenciesStartTime` defines when the contingencies start, in seconds.
+If the start time occurs between two :ref:`time steps <timeStepDef>`: the contingencies will start on the next time step.
 The default value of this property is 10.

 ### Examples